-The Guerrero family, from Mexico City, was known for melding the exciting, Mexican lucha libre style of wrestling—athletic, fast-paced, freeform, acrobatic—with a traditional American style inspired by old school wrestlers like Dory Funk Sr. Years later, when Hector’s brother Eddie and other lucha-style wrestlers became stars with the WCW, they were exclusively part of the company’s cruiserweight division—wrestling that often demanded a smaller physique.
+The Guerrero family, from Mexico City, was known for melding the exciting, Mexican lucha libre-style of wrestling—athletic, fast-paced, freeform, and acrobatic—with a traditional American style inspired by old school wrestlers like Dory Funk Sr. Years later, when Hector’s brother Eddie and other lucha-style wrestlers became stars with the WCW, they were exclusively part of the company’s cruiserweight division—wrestling that often demanded a smaller physique.

 “They had expected to see me bigger, but at this time, when this all happened, I was on a very strict diet,” Hector says.
 “They didn’t realize that us light guys could do things that could maybe draw money.”